Abraham Cruzvillegas: Other works and exhibitions

 His works have been shown throughout America, Europe and Mexico.
 Elements of the Autoconstrucción project were shown (amongst others) at Tate Modern in March 2012, in the Museum of Modern Art in Oxford in 2011, at the Walker Art Center in 2013, and at the Haus der Kunst, Munich in 2014.
 His work is held in a number of collections, including Tate Modern, London and MoMA, New York.
 Cruzvillegas has shown his work in single and group exhibitions in a number of galleries across Europe, South America and the United States.
 In 1994, his work was shown in the Fifth Havana Biennial; in 2002 in the XXV São Paulo Biennial; in 2003 in the Fiftieth Venice Biennale; in 2005 in the 1st Torino Triennale; in 2008 in the Bienal de Cali, in Colombia; in the Tenth Havana Biennial, and the Seventh Bienal do Mercosul in Portoalegre.
 His work has been shown at the New Museum, New York City, at Tate Modern in London and at Aishti Foundation as part of the Trick Brain Exhibition in Lebanon.
 Cruzvillegas participated in ROUNDTABLE: The 9th Gwangju Biennale, which took place September to November 2012 in Gwangju, Korea.

 In August 2012, it was announced that Cruzvillegas had won the Fifth Annual Yanghyun Prize In 2014, he was the subject of a joint exhibition at both the Colección Júmex and the Amparo Museum.

 In April 2018, Cruzvillegas created a site-specific installation at the Kitchen, New York made out of debris collected in the streets of Chelsea, housing a series of performances combining theatre, dance and aerial acrobatics.
 The work incorporated instruments from different regions of Mexico like ocarinas, the jaw bones of donkeys and seashells.

-In 2020-2021, Cruzvillegas curated a garden featuring more than 1,000 plants of 27 different species for a work called "Agua Dulce" at Collins Park outside of The Bass in Miami Beach; as part of the work, performers mimicked the song of birds and hum of insects.
+In 2020–2021, Cruzvillegas curated a garden featuring more than 1,000 plants of 27 different species for a work called "Agua Dulce" at Collins Park outside of The Bass in Miami Beach; as part of the work, performers mimicked the song of birds and hum of insects.

 In 2022, Cruzvillegas exhibited works entitled 'Tres Sonetas' at Regen Projects in Los Angeles, which "gravitate[d] around the rhythm and the structure of a poem by Concha Urquiza" of the same name.

-In 2023, he is scheduled to give the Rouse Visiting Artist Lecture at Harvard University Graduate School of Design, entitled: “Centring: A Definitely Unfinished and Temporary Structure for Art Making”.
+In 2023, he gave the Rouse Visiting Artist Lecture at Harvard University Graduate School of Design, entitled: "Centring: A Definitely Unfinished and Temporary Structure for Art Making".

+The exhibition Every Sound Is a Shape of Time on view at the Pérez Art Museum Miami in 2024, exhibited the works of seventeen artists in the museum's collection, including a piece by Abraham Cruzvillegas.
+The show gathered an intergenerational and international group working on a myriad artistic languages.